junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ### Branching Strategy

-By default development happens in branches, which are merged via pull requests - this also applies to core committers.
+By default development happens in branches, which are merged via pull requests.
 Special cases, like fixing problems with the CI pipeline, are of course exempt from this guideline.

 Please make sure to give branches a meaningful name!